ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 {{site.data.keyword.cloud_notm}} recommends an upgrade to vSphere 7.x.
 If you ordered your servers from the Bare metal catalog for {{site.data.keyword.cloud_notm}} Classic Infrastructure, you have the following options.

 * Check whether your server and its hardware options are compatible with vSphere 7.0.
-For more information, see [VMware compatibility guide](https://www.vmware.com/resources/compatibility/search.php){: external}.
+For more information, see [Broadcom Compatibility Guide](https://compatibilityguide.broadcom.com/){: external}.
 Alternatively, if you are running vCenter, you can upgrade your vCenter, set up vSphere Update Manager (VUM) or vSphere Lifecycle Manager, and run Hardware Compatibility Checks for the upgrade.
 * Order new {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 7.x from the Bare metal catalog for {{site.data.keyword.cloud_notm}} Classic Infrastructure or from the VMware Solutions console, the {{site.data.keyword.vcf-flex}} offering.
 Configure your vSphere host and vCenter Server and migrate the workloads.
 After the workloads are migrated, you can remove the VMware ESXi™ hosts from vCenter Server and decommission the old servers through the {{site.data.keyword.cloud_notm}} portal.

 ## I have an old VMware vSphere instance, {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 6.5 or 6.7, and the support is ending.
 I am not using NSX for my workloads.
 What do I need to do to keep the environment supported, and what options do I have?